 The Story Behind the Painting of Praying Man

-In 1918 Eric Enstrom photographed a bearded, saintly, old man giving thanks to the Lord praying with folded hands to his brow before partaking of a meager meal.
-This famous portrait was entitled, “Grace.”
-Enstrom wanted to take a picture of him to show people during World War I, that even though they had to do without many things because of the war, they still had much to be thankful for.
-After taking the photo and as the negative was developed, Enstrom was sure he had something special… a picture that seemed to say, “This man doesn’t have much of earthly goods, but he has more than most people because he has a thankful heart.”
+Enstrom captured the picture of a bearded, saintly, old man giving thanks to the Lord praying with folded hands to his brow before partaking of a meager meal.
+A bowl of porridge and a loaf of bread are in front of him with his Bible nearby.
+Enstrom wanted a picture to show people during World War I, that even though they had to do without many things because of the war, they still had much to be thankful for.

 Remove far from me falsehood and lying; give me neither poverty nor riches; feed me with the food that is needful for me, lest I be full and deny you and say, “Who is the LORD?”
 Prov.
 30:8-9